eigr/spawn/docs/actors.md

 By supporting both stateful and stateless behaviors, Spawn provides the flexibility needed to design distributed systems that efficiently balance complexity, scalability, and functionality.

+---

+## Actors Features

+Spawn actors offer a rich set of features that empower developers to build robust and scalable distributed systems.
+These include workflows such as broadcasts, side-effects, forwards, pipes, state restoration, and much more.

+To explore these capabilities in detail, consult the documentation for your favorite [Spawn SDK](sdks.md).
+[Each SDK](sdks/index.md) provides tailored guidance and examples to help you leverage the full potential of Spawn in your preferred language.

 [Back to Index](index.md)

 [Next: Projections](projections.md)